IP Converter

 1. Enter an IPv4 address (e.g. 192.168.1.1) or a decimal number (0–4294967295) in the box above.

-2. The ip to decimal converter auto-detects each line: dotted notation is treated as IPv4, digits only as decimal.
+2. The ip to decimal converter auto-detects each line: dotted notation is treated as IPv4, digits only as decimal to ip input.

 3. View the result instantly.
-Each line shows the conversion and direction (IP → Decimal or Decimal → IP).
+Each line shows the conversion and direction (IP → Decimal or Decimal → IP), making it easy to convert ip to number and store an ip address to integer value in logs and scripts.

 4. Use Copy or Copy All Results to use the output in your database, script, or firewall rules.